mikewongtkd/freescoretkd/trunk/backend/raspberry-pi/rpi3/README.md

 2017 August 24

-The following instructions are a guide to create a FreeScoreWifi unit using Raspberry Pi 3 using the latest installation of Raspbian `2017-08-16-raspbian-stretch`
+The following instructions are a guide to create a FreeScoreWifi unit using Raspberry Pi 3 using the latest installation of Raspbian
+- Raspbian Stretch
+	- 2018-08-15
+	- 2017-08-16

 ### Upgrade to the latest version of Raspbian